mmorga/mmorga.github.io/_posts/2015-07-13-build-vs-buy.md

 - Make sure to do a full survey of the market
 - Just because you already an _OrkaForceSoft_ install-base does not mean that _OrkaForceSoft: Executron_ is what YOU need
     + Competitors may have a solution that fits your needs better
-    + Integration between a company's components are often not as seamless as you'd expect
+    + {% pullquote %}Integration between a company's components are often not as seamless as you'd expect{% endpullquote %}

 ### 2. Get references for similar companies that have implemented this application.